TinkerHack/TheToolbox/Make.com/SpotifyNowPlayingToBlueskyListigePlaylists/README.md

   - **This scenario uses:** 5 operations per run
   - **Maximum runs per month:** 200 runs (1,000 ÷ 5)

-## Scheduling Options

-The blueprint schedule is preset to run **every 4 hours**.
-With this setting, you should be able to post for the entire month using the 1000 free credits you receive.
-If you want to post more frequently, you can simply change the interval, but be aware that your free credits will run out before they are renewed.

-### Option 1: Conservative Schedule (Recommended and Preset for Free Plan)

-**Run every 4 hours**

-  - **Runs per day:** 6 (24 hours ÷ 4 hours)
-  - **Runs per month:** \~180 (6 × 30 days)
-  - **Operations used:** \~900 (180 × 5)
-  - **Remaining buffer:** 100 operations

-This schedule ensures you stay well within free plan limits while still capturing your listening activity throughout the day.
-It's also less "spammy" on Bluesky, giving your followers a nice overview of your music taste without overwhelming them.

-### Option 2: Frequent Schedule (For More Active Sharing)

-**Run every 15 minutes**

-  - **Runs per day:** 96 (24 hours × 60 minutes ÷ 15 minutes)
-  - **Runs per month:** \~2,880 (96 × 30 days)
-  - **Operations required:** \~14,400 (2,880 × 5)

-⚠️ **Important:** This option would exceed the free plan limits within the first day\!
-To use this schedule, you would need a paid Make.com plan.

-### Customizing Your Schedule

-You can set any schedule that works for you\!
-Here's how to calculate your usage:

-**Formula:**
-Operations per month = (24 ÷ hours between runs) × 30 days × 5 operations.

-To stay within the free plan (1,000 operations), the minimum time between runs should be 3.6 hours.
-Setting it to run every 4 hours or more will keep you within free limits.

 ## Setup Instructions

 ### Step 1: Import the Blueprint